-Before a code inspector can inspect a residential rental property unit, the tenant(s) of such unit must consent to its inspection.
-If there is a known violation which impedes on health, safety and welfare, of the occupant or the general public, and a tenant objects to such inspection, the Housing Code Inspection may obtain an administrative warrant from the appropriate official at the Superior Court for the Judicial District of New Haven before the Housing Code Inspector inspects the non-consenting tenant's unit.
+Before a Housing Code Inspector can inspect a residential rental property unit, the tenant(s) of such unit must consent to its inspection.
+If there is a known violation which impedes on health, safety and welfare, of the occupant or the general public, and a tenant objects to such inspection, the Housing Code Inspection may apply for an administrative warrant from the appropriate official at the Superior Court for the Judicial District of New Haven before the Housing Code Inspector inspects the nonconsenting tenant's unit.